Cookie Platter Ideas and Tips

 - Have your trays and containers ready.
 My rule of thumb for assembly is if it is for someone close by, I use a tray.
 If it's someone further away or that I send to, I use containers and sandwich bags to separate the cookies.

 - Start assembling the trays.
 Begin with someone on your list and give them a few of each variety.
-If I'm giving to a big family, I give more.
+If I'm giving them to a big family, I give more.
 Alternately, if I am taking some goodies to a couple, or single friend, I scale back on the number of cookies.

 - Seal containers and trays and place in the refrigerator.